 Alberto is from the baseball rich country of Cuba.
 He started playing baseball at the age of 9 where he developed to the provincial and national teams. he suffered a career ending arm injury at a young age, but he did not let that discourage him as he quickly joined the coaching ranks.
 He also went on to graduate with a degree in Sports and Physical Culture.

 His coaching background in Cuba is extensive.
 He was on the 2015 Cuban National Team for the Premier 12 in 2015.
 As well as the Caribbean Series in 2016, and coach the Cuban National Team when they took on the Tampa Bay Rays.
 He coached many age levels in Cuba including a 13 U team that won gold in the Punta Cana Baseball League.

 Albertos's ties to Cuba run strong as he has close contact with players like Yuleski and Lordes Gurriel, Jose Abreu, and Luis Roberts to name a few.
 Alberto has a wealth of knowledge that he loves to pass on to young local players in the Edmonton area.

 Marina joined the 5 Tool Team in 2018.
-Originally from Montreal, she was a member of the Candian Women's National Water Polo Team.
+Originally from Montreal, she was a member of the Canadian Women's National Water Polo Team.
 She participated in the 2004 Olympics in Athens, Greece.
 While representing Canada she had a very successful career which included silver medals in 2 Pan American Games, the 2009 World Championships, and Commonwealth Games.
 She was part of the Canadian Junior National Team in 2003 that was the first and only Canadian National Team to win a World Championship.
 Marina and that team were inducted into the Canadian Waterpolo Hall of Fame in 2022.